orientechnologies/orientdb-docs/ee/Cloud-Projects.md

 A project represent a single OrientDB deployment (Standalone or Cluster).

-To start monitoring OrientDB server/cluster you need first an Enteprise Agent.
+To start monitoring OrientDB server/cluster you need first an Enterprise Agent.

 * Download the enterprise agent [here](https://orientdb.com/orientdb-enterprise/).
 * Install it in the $ORIENTDB_HOME/plugins directory.